The Best Pinot Noir Food Pairings to Transform Your Table

 We’ve created an easy guide to foolproof pinot noir food pairings that will transform your humble table into a veritable banquet every time.

 Jump to Section

+Charcuterie is a classic component of food and wine pairings, often featured in hands-on or virtual wine tastings.
 The deeper flavors and textures of rich, salty cuts of meat are perfect pinot noir food pairings with a lighter-bodied varietal, such as a Burgundy.
 Think savory salami, prosciutto and smoked ham.
 Their smokiness and soft fatty profiles are highlighted wonderfully by the playful zing of a fruity bottle with jammy plum, cherry and berry notes.
+Our favorite picks include:

 You’ll find the acidity of a softer bottle with fruity notes a pleasant foil to the creaminess of the cheese.
 Serve with fresh green grapes and elegant crackers or toast points for spreading to add an extra-special touch.
 If you need a little more guidance here, virtual wine and cheese tastings can help you plan the ultimate pairings to elevate any special soirée.

 The versatility of pinot noir and its variations make it a suitable partner for meats of all kinds.
 Plan pinot noir pairing for poultry in terms of color; lighter selections such as roasted chicken and turkey play well with a white pinot noir, while darker selections like duck and other fowl call for a medium-bodied red.

 The fruits and spices of a lighter red make a lovely partnership with leaner cuts of steak such as filet, which is something to keep in mind when selecting the best wine with steak.
 A more aromatic pinot noir with a medium tannin content and a bit of tang will pair nicely with hearty pork cuts such as tenderloins or chops.
 You can't really go wrong, but for a jumping off point, some of our top picks include:

 - Filet mignon